Crushing the Myth of Late-Stage Capitalism

 There are also much bigger problems which could eradicate every poor person on Earth, not to mention every other human.
 Here I’m thinking of global pandemics, giant meteors, gamma-ray bursts, the rather colonialist and inevitable expansion of the Sun, and so on.

 No laws of physics prevent us from solving these problems; if one of them eradicates humanity, it will be our fault for not progressing fast enough.
 The responsibility for solving these problems and others is ours.
-These solutions require rapid growth in wealth and knowledge, precisely the kind of rapid growth we can achieve under capitalism.
+These solutions require rapid growth in wealth and knowledge, precisely the kind of rapid growth that is possible under capitalism.

 Isn’t This Just Techno-Utopianism?

 No. All forms of utopianism are silly because they assume that if we could just fix all the problems, that life would be perfect.
 But we can never fix all the problems.
-Problems are inevitable, remember?
+Problems are inevitable.

 However, we can reduce the likelihood that any one problem will cause massive suffering by making sustained technological, social, moral, and political progress.